josdem/hugo/content/techtalk/uipath/uipath_orchestrator.md

 <img src="/img/techtalks/uipath/orchestrator6.png">

-Finally, click next to start the installation; once it is done you should enter to the orchestrator home website with your admin credentials.
+Finally, click next to start the installation; once it is done, you should enter to the orchestrator home website with your admin credentials.

 <img src="/img/techtalks/uipath/orchestrator7.png">